powsybl/powsybl-open-rao/docs/parameters.md

 ##### solver
 - **Expected value**: one of the following:
-  - "CBC"
   - "SCIP"
   - "XPRESS"
-- **Default value**: "CBC"
+- **Default value**: "SCIP"
 - **Usage**: the solver called for optimising the linear problem.
-  Note that theoretically all solvers supported by OR-Tools can be called, but the OpenRAO interface only allows CBC (open-source), SCIP (commercial) and XPRESS (commercial) for the moment.
+  Note that theoretically all solvers supported by OR-Tools can be called, but the OpenRAO interface only allows SCIP and XPRESS for the moment.
   If needed, other solvers can be easily added.

 ##### relative-mip-gap